catalyst-cloud/python-openstack-odooclient/docs/managers/custom.md

 Odoo records are represented by **record classes** in the Odoo Client library.

-Record classes are implementations (subclasses) of the `RecordBase` class, which the record manager uses to create immutable objects for the record model.
+Record classes are implementations (subclasses) of the `RecordBase` class, which the [record manager](#managers) uses to create immutable objects for the record model.
+The name of the record manager (as defined in the Python source file) should be passed as the generic type argument for `RecordBase`, as a string.

 Record fields are defined as type hints on the record class.
 These type hints are parsed by the Odoo Client library,